 Water intrusion is a risk that may occur after installing your solar PV system.
 As a caveat, when installing solar panels requires drilling, installers usually seal spaces on the roof with flashings to prevent leakages.
 Certain roof installations such as metal standing seam are also largely non-intrusive.

-In fact, a unique preference of some Indonesian homeowners is to avoid installing the solar panels directly on the roof.
-Some homeowners fear that solar panels will cause more leakage.
+In fact, a unique preference of some Indonesian homeowners is to avoid installing the solar panels directly on the roof, fearing that solar panels will cause more leakage.
 Hence, they spend more to build steel structures on top of their roof to install solar panels.
 In actual fact, roof leakage is a result of faulty roof construction or plumbing, and solar installers also take the aforementioned preventive measures against leakages.
 If you’re still concerned however, why not check out our video of the entire solar installation process here?

 If your roof is relatively old or poorly maintained, we advise renovating or waterproofing your roof before you begin installing solar panels.
 After all, your solar panels are likely to sit on your roof for the next 25 to 30 years.
 Do note that waterproofing procedures are generally not immediately necessary and can add to your budget.
 However, they are a worthwhile investment to prevent even more costly damages after installation.